 Texas A&M University-Corpus Christi is committed to promoting equal opportunities for students with disabilities to access campus facilities, resources, and programs.
 Support services and reasonable academic adjustments are arranged for students with permanent or temporary disabilities through the Disability Services (DS) Office.
 The DS Office is located in Corpus Christi Hall 116.

-Students with permanent or temporary disabilities who qualify for support under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act of 1990 must self-identify and register with the Director of the DS Office.
-To qualify for services students must 1) be admitted to the University 2) present appropriate and current documentation of their disability from a qualified professional and 3) register with the DS Office each semester.
-Advance planning by the student with the Director or Assistant Director of the DS Office is necessary to ensure adequate time to arrange for appropriate accommodations.
+Students with permanent or temporary disabilities who qualify for support under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act of 1990 must self-identify and register with the Office of Disability Services.
+To qualify for services students must 1) be admitted to the University 2) present appropriate and current documentation of their disability from a qualified professional and 3) register with the Office of Disability Services each semester.
+Advance planning by the student with the Office of Disability Services is necessary to ensure adequate time to arrange for appropriate accommodations.
 It is recommended that requests for services and/or academic adjustments be made as soon as possible.
 Requests for services requiring extensive preparation (e.g., interpreter services, adaptive and assistive equipment, textbooks in alternate format, etc.) may need up to 30 days to process.
-For additional information please call (361) 825-5816 or visit the DS website at http://disabilityservices.tamucc.edu.
+For additional information please call (361) 825-5816 or visit the Office of Disability Services website at http://disabilityservices.tamucc.edu.

 University Counseling Center (UCC)

 The University Counseling Center helps students resolve problems that can interfere with meeting the demands of college life and offers a variety of services for students who want to develop skills and resources to be personally and academically successful.
 UCC services are funded through the Student Services fee and are available to all currently enrolled TAMUCC students at no additional charge.
 Counseling Center records are kept strictly confidential and are not released without the student’s written permission except under certain legal conditions.